scttfrdmn/autopsy/CHROME_WEB_STORE.md

 ### Short Description (132 characters max)
 ```
-Surgical precision tab analysis.
+Postmortem analysis for your tabs.
 Find what to close with real-time network tracking, bulk operations, and smart grouping.
 ```

 ### Detailed Description
 ```
-Autopsy helps you identify which tabs to close through surgical precision analysis.
+Autopsy helps you identify which tabs to close through postmortem analysis.

 🔍 SMART ANALYSIS
 • Real-time network activity tracking — Monitor requests, bytes transferred, and timing